 While it might sound like you won’t get any sleep during your pregnancy, that doesn’t have to be the case.
 With the right planning and preparation, you can have adequate sleep during this important time in your life.
 A National Sleep Foundation poll found that when comparing first-time mothers to experienced mothers, the experienced moms got 45 minutes to an hour more sleep each night.
 If this is your first pregnancy, consider talking to friends who have given birth before.
 They will be able to tell you what worked for them.

-Don’t let insomnia during pregnancy get the best of you – follow our above tips and you’ll be well rested for when baby arrives.
+Don’t let insomnia during pregnancy get the best of you – follow our above tips and you’ll be well-rested for when the baby arrives.